-Flashback
+Flashback Recall

-Flashback restores the waveforms and setups saved with the LabNotebook Entry, so you can later analyze the inputs that resulted in that capture.
+Once a Notebook Entry is made, you can recall it at any time using Flashback Recall.
+The recall includes waveforms and panel settings, so you can analyze the inputs that resulted in that capture.

-- 1. Choose File > Recall LabNotebook, then enter the path to the LabNotebook Entry, or touch Browse and navigate to the file. - 2.
-Select the Flashback button. - 3.
-To exit the Flashback, select the Undo button at the far right of the menu bar.
+- 1. Choose File > LabNotebook to open the LabNotebook dialog. - 2.
+Select the Notebook Entry from the list. - 3.
+Touch the Flashback Recall button. - 4.
+To exit Flashback Recall, touch the Undo button at the far right of the menu bar.

-Some result data not included in the Flashback are:
+Some result data not included in Flashback Recall are:

-- Persistence data, although it is saved with the .LNB file and appears on reports. - Histogram data over 16-bits. - Floating point waveforms resulting from certain math operations that have much higher resolution than 16bits.
-This extra resolution is not preserved when traces are recalled using Flashback. - Cumulative Measurements in process when Flashback is entered.
+- Persistence data (although it is saved in with the Notebook Entry). - Floating point waveforms resulting from certain math operations that have much higher resolution than 16-bits.
+This extra resolution is not preserved when traces are recalled using Flashback. - Cumulative Measurements in process when Flashback Recall is entered.
 When Flashback is used, they lose their history and show instead only the results from the stored waveforms, not including any data taken from interim acquisitions.